zahydo/software_engineering_II_lessons/principles/solid/dependencyInjection.md

     }

 ```
-The Interruptor class is strongly dependent on the Lampara class, as the lamp instance is created in the constructor of the Interruptor.
-Therefore, Interruptor cannot be easily modified.
+The Interruptor class is strongly dependent on the Lamp class, as the lamp instance is created in the constructor of the Interruptor.
+Therefore, Switch cannot be easily modified.
 ### Good example:

 To do this, we do the following: